gornskew/lisply-mcp/README.md

 (the-object self ...) ;;  == (theo self ...)
 ```

-Messages may take arguments by wrapping parentheses around them and splicing in the arguments:
+Messages may take arguments in parentheses:

 ```
 (the message-name)            ; message to implicit self, message has no args.